 A key aspect of the Seal of Biliteracy though is passing a nationally recognized proficiency test.
-So how do you test language proficiency in younger students who are still developing their general language skills?
-That’s why CPS partnered with Avant to implement our STAMP4Se test, the only developmentally appropriate proficiency test for grades 2 – 6.
+How to test language proficiency in younger students who are still developing their general language skills was the first problem that CPS had to solve.
+CPS’s solution was to partner with Avant to implement our STAMP4Se test, the only developmentally appropriate proficiency test for grades 2 – 6.

 “It goes beyond the proven academic benefits of language study,” said David Bong, CEO of Avant Assessment.
 “The Seal of Biliteracy and the trends of engaging students in dual language programs from a young age are part of a movement to prepare students for an increasingly global economy.”